Jawahir01/Sparkling-Minds-Kids-Club/README.md

 - [ChatGPT](https://chat.openai.com/): was used to give more formal sentences for the website and README file.
 - [Favicon.io](https://favicon.io/): was used to convert the logo image into favicon.
 - [Stack Overflow](www.stackoverflow.com) - was used to search for code related errors and bugs.
+- [jeda.ai](https://go.jeda.ai/): was used to make wireframes for the website.

 # Acknowledgments
   - **[Iuliia Konovalova]()** :